-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and in accordance with the standards applicable to attestation engagements contained in the Government Auditing Standards issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the examination to obtain reasonable assurance about whether LIPA complied, in all material respects, with the specified requirements referenced above.
-An examination involves performing procedures to obtain evidence about whether LIPA complied with the specified requirements.
-The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
-We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and in accordance with the standards applicable to attestation engagements contained in Government Auditing Standards issued by the Comptroller General of the United States.
+We are required to be independent and to meet our other ethical requirements in accordance with relevant ethical requirements related to the engagement.
+We believe that the evidence we have obtained is sufficient and appropriate to provide a reasonable basis for our opinion.